mmingay2/tcga_aml/README.md

 Make sure you have [RStudio](https://rstudio.com/products/rstudio/download/) the proper libraries installed!
 These are listed and loaded on lines 1-9 in the `app.R` file.

-For example one could install the package `dplyr` by running `install.packages("dplyr")` in RStudio.
+For example, one could install the package `dplyr` by running `install.packages("dplyr")` from RStudio's console.

 ## See a live example here: